duduproad/scroll-vulkan-kgsl-android/README.md

 If you have root, chroot-distro on termux or Droidspaces.

-Select Debian or Arch on the platform yolu have chosen. (beacuse I only tried them)
+Select Debian or Arch on the platform you have chosen. (beacuse I only tried them)

 # Arch:
 ```